communitiesuk/epb-register-api/README.md

 ### Build

-The codebase contains two dockerfiles, one for the api itself and one for sidekiq To rebuild the api Docker image locally, run
+The codebase contains a dockerfile for the api

+To rebuild the api Docker image locally, run

 `docker build . --tag epb-register-api`

-To rebuild the sidekiq Docker image locally, run

-`docker build . --tag epb-register-api-worker -f sidekiq.Dockerfile`

 ### Run